GRCDEV/ArduSim/help/development.md

 * `boolean isValidDouble(String)`.
 It checks if a String represents a double.
 * `boolean isValidPositiveDouble(String)`.
 It checks if a String represents a positive double.

-Finally, we include several functions to retrieve information, and to store specific protocol data when the experiment finishes:
+Now, we include several functions to retrieve information, and to store specific protocol data when the experiment finishes:

 * `long getExperimentStartTime()`.
 It returns the Java VM time value when the experiment started.
 * `long getExperimentEndTime(int)`.
 It returns the Java VM time value when a UAV finished the experiment, it is, when it landed.